maksymovchynnikov/EventCalc-SHiP/README.md

 # EventCalc-SHiP

 Sampler of decay events with hypothetical Long-Lived Particles (LLPs) for the SHiP experiment.
-This is the finalization of Josue Jaramillo's CERN student project [josuejaramillo/summer_school_2024_SHiP](https://github.com/josuejaramillo/summer_school_2024_SHiP).

 ## Overview